nickych/Mortgage-Repayments/README.md

 # Mortgage Repayments Calculator

-This Streamlit calculates application  mortgage repayments based on user input and provides a payment schedule and visualizations.
+This is a Streamlit calculates application  mortgage repayments based on user input and provides a payment schedule and visualizations.

 ## Features